postfinance/kubenurse/README.md

 Metric type: `me_ingress`

 ### Me Service
-Checks if the kubenurse is reachable at the `/alwayshappy` endpoint through the kubernetes service.
+Checks if the kubenurse is reachable at the `/alwayshappy` endpoint through the Kubernetes service.
 The address is provided by the environment variable `KUBENURSE_SERVICE_URL` that could look like `http://kubenurse.mynamespace.default.svc:8080`.
 This also verifies a working `kube-proxy` setup.